 Kirk v.
 Li, 2019 Mass.
 LCR LEXIS 2 (Mass.
 Land Ct., Jan.
 7, 2019).
-Developer 269 North Ave, LLC got a comprehensive permit from the Weston Zoning Board of Appeals (Board) for a 16-unit housing project on a one and a half-acre parcel.
+Developer 269 North Ave, LLC got a comprehensive permit from the Weston Zoning Board of Appeals (Board) for a 16-unit housing project on a one-and-a-half-acre parcel.
 The property, severely sloped in the rear, presented tough challenges to satisfying the requirement that the project not result in an increase in stormwater runoff, because all of the stormwater from 16 acres surrounding the site accumulates on the property.
 Because of the particularly porous soils on the property, all of this stormwater recharged into the ground, with none of it running off.
 Construction of the project would increase the impermeable surfaces on the property, such as buildings and parking lots, which meant a decrease in open land available to recharge stormwater.

-To satisfy stormwater regulations, the Developer designed a system to collect and discharge all stormwater into the ground.
-The Board was satisfied, and issued the comprehensive permit.
+To satisfy stormwater regulations, the developer designed a system to collect and discharge all stormwater into the ground.
+The Board was satisfied and issued the comprehensive permit.

-This review focuses only on Pete and Bryan’s complaints about their trees.
-Pete identified three trees on his property or on the common boundary line with the Developer’s property, and Bryan cited five trees on his land or on the common boundary line they asserted would be adversely affected by the project.
+This review focused only on Pete and Bryan’s complaints about their trees.
+Pete identified three trees on his property or on the common boundary line with the developer’s property, and Bryan cited five trees on his land or on the common boundary line they asserted would be adversely affected by the project.
 Their experts testified that the root systems of the eight trees, all Norway maples, would be harmed by the roots being cut or by adding more than one to three inches of soil above the existing surface grade.
-The cutting and grading would all take place on the Developer’s property, but would – according to Pete and Bryan – harm or even kill the trees.
+The cutting and grading would all take place on the developer’s property, but would – according to Pete and Bryan – harm or even kill the trees.